idem-lab/vector_atlas_training_resources/README.md

 #### Species Distriubtion Modelling for Vectors Course
 *Nick Golding and Gerry Ryan* <https://github.com/idem-lab/vector_sdm_course>

-Yes --- here we mean disease vectors, not spatial ones.
+Yes &mdash; here we mean disease vectors, not spatial ones.
 This course is intended to be taught in person, and is focussed on developing understanding of key concepts around data biases and how they apply in particular to modelling the distribution of vectors.
 The course covers a range of modelling methods such as GLMs, MaxEnt, and Multispecies Poisson Point-Process models.

 Although users may follow the course materials using the broad course outline at present, it is intended that this course will be updated to make it easier to follow-through independantly, or with in-person instruction.